USA Motorcycles Brands

 Harley-Davidson Logo

-1903 was the year of the founding of William S. Harley, Arthur Davidson, Walter Davidson, William A. Davidson motorcycle brand – Harley-Davidson.
-Its headquarters are located in Milwaukee, USA.
-Having won the battle for the consumer with Indian, thanks to a fairly large infusion of funds into the advertising company, the brand to this day holds the palm not only in the US.
-Its heavy cruise models have earned enduring fame.
-Today, the brand successfully sells its equipment worldwide, opening additional production facilities in Brazil and India.
+1903 was the year of William S. Harley, Arthur Davidson, Walter Davidson, and William A. Davidson’s motorcycle brand – Harley-Davidson.
+The company is headquartered in Milwaukee, USA.
+Having won the battle for the consumer from India, thanks to a rather large injection of funds into the advertising campaign, the brand to this day holds the palm of superiority not only in the United States.
+Its heavy cruiser models have earned it continued fame.
+Today, the brand successfully sells its equipment all over the world and has opened additional production facilities in Brazil and India.

-A feature of the formation of the impressive strength of the brand’s identity is its name.
+A feature of the formation of the impressive strength of the brand identity is its name.
 The first emblem appeared in 1909.
 It has undergone many changes.
-Today the brand uses several variants of the logo Harley Davidson on different lines of new models, including only the outline of the main logo – Bar and Shield from 1922.
-After being black and white, he acquired orange, making these colors an integral part of the image elements.
-At the top, there is the inscription MOTOR, at the bottom – CYCLES.
-On the central plate – the name is in lower case.
-The contours of the shapes and the inscription on the shield are orange, and the name is white.
+Today, the brand uses several variations of the Harley Davidson emblem on different lines of new models, including just the lettering of the main logo, the 1922 Bar and Shield.
+After being black and white, it has now taken on an orange color scheme, making those colors an integral part of the image elements.
+At the top is the inscription MOTOR, and at the bottom is CYCLES.
+On the center plate is the title in lowercase.
+The outlines of the figures and the inscription on the shield are orange, while the name is white.
 The color scheme reflects the spirit and essence of the brand.
-Orange symbolizes energy, black represents elegance, and white creates contrast, making the graphics easier to read and remember.
+The orange color symbolizes energy, black – elegance, and white creates contrast, making it easier to perceive and remember the graphics.

 Buell